xerocross/fu/README.md

 ## updates

 I don't maintain any project-specific  update blog, but I do maintain a blog about all of my programming activities at https://adamcross.blog/.
 If you are interested in the dev process or any updates about this project, check the blog.

+## development notes

+This project uses Google's Closure compiler as a final step.
+It's a Java program, so building this project locally requires you to install Java, install the Closure compiler, and wire it up correctly in the package.json scripts.

 ## validation and testing